Addika1630/metta-task/task/REPORT.md

 The following key metrics were derived:

    - **Pickup Time:** Pickup time measures how long it takes for a developer to first engage with a pull request after it is opened.
 Calculates it as the time difference between the PR_OPENED event and the first event related to developer engagement, such as PR_COMMENTED, PR_REVIEW_COMMENT, PR_REJECTED, or
      PR_REVIEW_REJECT.
 If no such event exists, the pickup time is recorded as zero, assuming immediate engagement or inactivity.

    - **Review Time:** Review time represents the duration from the first engagement (pickup event) to the first approval of the pull request.
 The code identifies the earliest event in PR_APPROVED or PR_REVIEW_APPROVE, then calculates the time difference from the pickup time.
 If no approval event exists, review time remains zero.
 This metric helps in evaluating how quickly reviews are conducted and if any bottlenecks exist in the approval process.

-- Merge Time: The time from approval to the final merge.
+   - **Merge Time:** Merge time tracks the time taken from approval to the final merging of the pull request.
+The code identifies the PR_MERGED event and calculates the time difference from the first approval event.
+If no merge event is found, merge time is recorded as zero.
+This metric helps assess delays between approval and integration, highlighting potential inefficiencies in the development workflow, such as waiting times before merging approved code..

+   - **Review Cycles Count:** Review cycles count represents the number of iterations a pull request goes through before final approval.
+The code identifies all occurrences of PR_COMMENTED, PR_REVIEW_COMMENT, PR_REJECTED, and PR_REVIEW_REJECT, then counts their unique timestamps.
+Each event indicates a review round where feedback was given, requiring modifications.
+A higher count suggests multiple review iterations, which could indicate either thorough code quality checks or inefficiencies in the review process.

-- Total Time: The sum of pickup time, review time, and merge time.
+   - **Total Time:** The sum of pickup time, review time, and merge time.

-- Opened to Merged Time: The total duration from PR opened to merge completion.
+   - **Opened to Merged Time:** The total duration from PR opened to merge completion.

-- Review Cycles Count: The number of review comments and rejection events, representing iterations before approval.

 **2. Data Preprocessing**